emmy-codes/coscalendar/README.md

 In the task overview page there an editable text pre-filled with the user's to-do information.
 The user can save the updated information (such as changing the date or adding/removing text details).

 It will also be possible to click on a date to add a task which will bring the user to the same page as the edit task, but with no data pulled from the database.

+There will also be a section that acts as an expenses tracker/shopping list, where cosplayers will create/select one of their cosplay characters, and from there they can add items that they need to purchase or items they have bought during the creation of their cosplay.

+In each item the user can add/update/remove the following:

+- Name of the item to purchase/already bought
+- Item cost (per item)
+- Maybe amount (ie 2x red paint)
+- Optional link to the item to buy/bought
+- Total cost of all items added

+This is to help the cosplayer track the expenses included in each cosplan they have.

 - - -